 Somewhere on your computer create a workspace folder.
 This folder will serve as a collection of everything you are working on and a place where you can quickly create new test files and projects.
-I tend to structure my workspace like below.
+I tend to structure my workspace like the below example.
 This allows me to see what projects I have in a single place.

 Open the folder in your IDE

-If you are using Visual Studio Code you can use the shortcut (ctrl+k, ctrl+o) on windows to open an entire folder into your IDE.
+If you are using Visual Studio Code you can use the shortcut (ctrl+k, ctrl+o) on windows to open an entire folder in your IDE.

-Bringing in the entire folder is useful because it allows the IDE be able to read your project folder structure and do auto complete and advanced searching to make you more productive while coding.
+Bringing in the entire folder is useful because it allows the IDE to be able to read your project folder structure and do auto-complete and advanced searching to make you more productive while coding.

-You can also open files side by side which makes it faster to work on code in one file that is being used in a second file as an import.
+You can also open files side by side, making it faster to work on code in one file that is being used in a second file as an import.